riotu-lab/ros2_course_packages/README.md

 If you find any issues with the packages or would like to contribute, please create a new issue or pull request on the GitHub repository.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.